Nov 23, 2021

 Here, several Equip team members share how they’ve found meaning in Thanksgiving that transcends beyond the meal and helps them reclaim the day for themselves and their loved ones.

-Equip lead family mentor, Kevin Dunn, acknowledges that Thanksgiving can be a tough day for some, due to everything from an out-of-ordinary meal to potential unsolicited body or weight commentary.
+Kevin Dunn, Equip's Director of Family Mentorship, acknowledges that Thanksgiving can be a tough day for some, due to everything from an out-of-ordinary meal to potential unsolicited body or weight commentary.
 But he says there are effective methods for reclaiming the day in the name of health and recovery.

 "We can effectively navigate and support our loved ones’ through Thanksgiving conversations focused on weight, food, shape, movement, or diet by flexing our validation and distraction skills,” he says.
 “As we reply to those delivering triggering content, our response might sound like, ‘I can hear that topic is a challenge for you.
 We’re thankful for so much today.
 In fact, we made a list.
 I’ll bet we share gratitude for some of the same people and things.
 Let’s take a look.’”

 Gastelum grew up in a marginalized, Indigenous and Hispanic community.
 “My grandparents lived about 40 mins outside of Nogales, Sonora Mexico,” Gastelum says.
 “Their ranch was located off to the left down a dirt road near the railroad tracks.
 They lived in a makeshift home my grandfather built made of adobe and metal roofing.
 Their small farm was surrounded by the desert, mountains, and a small river a few feet away that consistently flowed.”